How to apply

 Please note: All CBMM volunteers must submit to and pass a background check.

 The completed authorization form, as well as any questions, should be directed to CBMM Human Resources Manager, Trish See, at firstname.lastname@example.org or 410-745-4985.

 CBMM respects the privacy of our donors, members, and guests.
 You can be assured we will never sell or share your information with anyone or any other organization.

-There are a variety of ways to volunteer at the Museum:
+There are a variety of volunteer capacities here at the museum:

 - Marina Operations